 An INFJ doesn’t have to work in a job that is humanitarian, but we must at least feel some growth at work.
 We must feel that we are improving or making progress.
 At the minimum, our work must make use of our strengths.

 INFJs can’t do a job that is the same day in, day out.

 We want a job that is challenging and allow us to solve important problems.
 So administrative work that is too routine will make an INFJ feels restless and tired.
 It’s also best to avoid working in organizations that are not willing to change or improve.

-Regimental and compliance roles such as military officer, police officer, and auditor aren’t suitable for INFJ too.
-Even though INFJs comply to these strict rules and regulations on our own, but it doesn’t mean that we agree or like enforcing these regulations on others.
+Regimental and compliance roles such as military officers, police officers, and auditors aren’t suitable for INFJ too.
+Even though INFJs comply with these strict rules and regulations on our own, but it doesn’t mean that we agree or like enforcing these regulations on others.
 We usually adhere to the rules for the sake of maintaining social peace.